redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-gradle.md

 #### Generating the code

+There are several ways to generate Spring Boot code and use Gradle, one way would be to use OpenAPI Generator CLI to generate a Maven project to later move it to Gradle, another way would be to use the OpenAPI Generator plugin for Gradle.

+We're going to use the latter approach, but in order to use the mentioned Gradle plugin we need a seed (minimum) Gradle project.

 So far so good, now we have to create a git repo and push our code to it.